Is vaping bad for me?

-Vaping makes our lungs more vulnerable to infection.
+In general, vaping makes our lungs more vulnerable to infection.
 There is a type of cell in our lungs called the alveolar macrophages or “dust cells”.
 These cells stop irritants such as dust and infectious bacteria from passing into our airways.
 They are also involved in lung inflammation which is a defence mechanism in the lungs to protect against infection.
 A recent study on the effect of vaping on these dust cells found that around 38% of cells that were exposed to the vapour that contain nicotine died, compared with 6% of cells not exposed.
 For more information on this research click here.

 Can vaping help me quit smoking?

 Vaping is not recommended as a way to help quit smoking.
-Vaping can lead to increased nicotine addiction and vaping instead of smoking does not help to break the relationship a person will have with smoking.
+Vaping can lead to increased nicotine addiction, and vaping instead of smoking does not help to break the relationship a person will have with smoking.
 Take for instance a person who is trying to give up smoking who decides to use nicotine gum.
 This person will stop repeating behaviours that they used to have around smoking such as going for a smoke break at work or going out for a smoke on a night out.
 A person who chooses to vape instead of smoking will still repeat smoking behaviours as part of their lifestyle, they will maintain their addiction to nicotine and the routine in and of itself is an addictive factor involved in smoking.

 What is the best way to quit smoking?

 Research tells us that the best way to stop smoking is to use an evidenced based medication like nicotine replacement therapy (patches, gum, lozenge oral spray etc) or there are other prescribed medications which are very effective and which your doctor or pharmacists will explain to you.
 Getting the right help and support is really important.
 There are many free stop smoking support services which will significantly increase your chances of quitting successfully (see details of services below)

 If you would like to learn about techniques that can help you quit smoking click here.